agslima/tdd-bdd-project/README.md

 To execute the acceptance tests defined in the feature files: behave

-## Example Scenario (Gherkin)
+🥒 Example Scenario (Gherkin)

-The core of this project's documentation lies in the .feature files.
+​The core of this project's documentation lies in the .feature files.
 Here is an example of a scenario implemented:
   Feature: The product service store
   As a Catalog Administrator
   I need a RESTful catalog service
   So that I can keep track of all my products